firestarter-io/firestarter-io/README.md

 ### 🙋‍♀️ Stakeholder Decisions as Algorithm Parameters

 When a fire arises, different stakeholders will make decisions in response to the nature of the fire and the surrounding geographic features.
 Where will a fire department choose to contain a fire?
 Based on that choice, which property owners will choose to evacuate, and which will choose to stay.
 How will these choices affect property damage?
-How will property damage for a given fire season affect
+How will property damage for a given fire season affect insurance policies written in the following years?
+Each person makes decisions that will affect others and they way that wildfire plays a part in their life.

 ### 🧑‍💻 UI Goals